 Unbound is Vassar's only theater group devoted solely to experimental theater.
 We are interested in producing theater that does not fit the mold of typical Vassar productions.
 We are a collaborative, non-hierarchical group.
 Founded in 1996 as a political theater group, Unbound has expanded its focus to include all forms of alternative performance.
 We are the parental organization to Inktank, Vassar's playwriting collective.

-UNICEF at Vassar is an organization dedicated to raising awareness on campus about the issues that currently affect thousands of children around the world, what UNICEF does to help, and what the Vassar community can do to contribute.
+UNICEF at Vassar is an organization dedicated to raising awareness on campus about the issues that currently affect thousands of children around the world, the actions UNICEF takes to help, and the ways in which the Vassar community can contribute.

 Unitarian Universalism (UU) is a liberal, noncreedal religious tradition that values the inherent worth and dignity of ALL people.
 With this in mind, Vassar's UU group seeks to explore spirituality, discuss social issues, and build a safe, welcoming community.
 Students run weekly worships and discussions, and some participate in services at the Poughkeepsie UU Fellowship.
 All students are welcome, regardless of previous knowledge of or involvement with UUism.